Treacherous/treacherous/readme.md

 ### In browser

-As this is distributed as a commonjs module it is recommended that you consume it via your existing module loader, or in the scenario where you do not have one it is recommended that you use webpack to just package it up as a UMD module to consume.
+As this is distributed as a umd module it is recommended that you consume it via your existing module loader, or in the scenario where you do not have one it is recommended that you use webpack to just package it up as a UMD module to consume with a global name, this may automatically happen when typescript 2.0 provides this functionality for UMD modules out of the box.

 ---